• Skip to primary navigation

 This Caramel Apple Angel Food Cake is a light, fluffy apple angel food cake drizzled with a caramel glaze and homemade salted caramel sauce, then topped with cinnamon apple chips!

-If you enjoy this recipe, check out the posts for my Caramel Apple Shortcake, Caramel Apple Cream Puffs, and Blueberry Angel Food Cake!
+If you enjoy this recipe, check out the posts for my Caramel Apple Shortcake, Apple Upside Down Cake, and Caramel Cookies!

 Top view of Caramel Apple Angel Food Cake with dried apple slices on top.